PeixinLu/chrome_simple_navigator/README-EN.md

 - **`Alt + Left` / `Command + Left`**: Navigate backward in page history

 - **`Alt + Right` / `Command + Right`**: Navigate forward in page history

+- Keyboard shortcuts can be customized in the configuration

 ### Advanced Usage